mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0/monitoring/index.md

 - "Memory":  how much memory is being used by training jobs and other pods
 - "GPU": how much GPU memory is being utilized

 If resource quotas are set for the user's namespace, the following graphs will be displayed depending on what quotas types are enabled:

 ![System Resources](img/quotas.png)

 ## Grafana Dashboards

-Kaptain installation includes two Grafana dashboards, which are automatically imported to Grafana and ready-to-use.
+Kaptain installation also includes two Grafana dashboards, which are automatically imported to Grafana and ready-to-use.
-To access the dashboard, follow [Access a Konvoy cluster](https://docs.d2iq.com/dkp/konvoy/latest/access-authentication/access-konvoy/) documentation page to access the operations portal, and then click on the "Dashboard" button on the Grafana tile on the"Platform Services" tab.
+To access the dashboard, follow the [Access a Konvoy cluster][access_konvoy] documentation page to access the operations portal, and then click on the "Dashboard" button on the Grafana tile on the "Platform Services" tab.

 Kaptain provides the following dashboards:
 - Kaptain / Operator - contains components health, pods state, resource consumption, and ML operator metrics: